pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ## Separating concerns

-You will be adding unit testing with Jest (or similar testing suite) for subsequent assignments.
-To set it up correctly, you have to set up the server in one file and the routes and other logic in other files.
+For subsequent assignments, you will add unit testing with Jest (or a similar testing suite).
+To set it up correctly, you must set up the server in one file and the routes and other logic in other files.
 The following code examples will demonstrate how to do this.

 ## Getting started